Barbie doesn’t have a story.

 Well, I guess that’s the beauty and magic of Barbie.
 And apparently, that was what the originator of the Barbie dolls had initially intended when she came up with the idea.

-The loved the brilliant monologues, the quips at gender and patriarchy, the ridiculousness of some of the scenes in Barbie land most importantly, I loved the overall message.
+I loved the brilliant monologues, the quips at gender and patriarchy, the ridiculousness of some of the scenes in Barbie land most importantly, I loved the overall message.
 I love how a powerful message about women empowerment can be woven into something that appears so silly, yet it ends up getting its point across beautifully and doing it so well.

 I was literally jotting down quotes and taking notes in the cinema.
 The dialogues were meaningful and beautifully written.
 It was almost like there was a message behind every word that was spoken.